the opera shack

 The Opera Shack are a Manchester based arts collective who create innovative and accessible opera in unusual locations.

-Founded in 2016 by a group of music students at The University of Manchester, The Opera Shack combines various performing arts, (including music, physical theatre, movement, and spoken word) to create engaging and relevant performances.
+Founded in 2016, The Opera Shack combines various performing arts, (including music, physical theatre, movement, and spoken word) to create engaging and relevant performances.
 Through our work, we aim to remove the stigma surrounding opera as elitist and intimidating, and instead bring our immersive performances to a wider demographic.
+Since starting, we’ve put on sell out productions such as Carmen and Gianni Schicchi, worked in partnership and supported incredible charities such as Olympias Music Foundation and Streetwise Opera, as well as given performances in commercial and pop-up settings all over the North West!

 Abigail is a conductor, practitioner and singer.
 She graduated with a first class degree from The University of Manchester, where she was Musical Director of elite chamber choir, Ad Solem, and co-founder of Musica festival and The Opera Shack.
 Upon leaving university, Abigail was made Assistant Conductor of the Royal Scottish National Orchestra Chorus after being awarded the Alexander Gibson Memorial Fellowship.
 She is passionate about increasing accessibility to the arts; she regularly runs music workshops for refugees and women’s groups (The Olympias Music Foundation), homeless participants (Streetwise Opera), and young people (Contact Theatre), witnessing the positive impact this work has on wellbeing.
 Abigail is an active singer and last year won the prestigious David Clover Festival of Singing recital category.